 Owls have been featured in many myths and superstitions since ancient times.
 In some cultures, they are regarded as bringing good fortune while in others, they are thought of as harbingers of bad luck and even death.

-In Ancient Greece, the owl was thought of as a wise bird who was closely associated with the goddess of wisdom Athena.
+- In Ancient Greece, the owl was thought of as a wise bird who was closely associated with the goddess of wisdom Athena.
 Athena was adopted as the patron deity of the city of Athens as she won a contest with the god Poseidon to provide the city with the most useful gift.
-She gave the city the gift of the olive tree, which provided the Athenians with oil, wood, and food.
+She gave the city the gift of the olive tree, which provided oil, wood, and food.
 Athena was often shown with an owl perched on her head, so the owl became one of the symbols of Athens.
 The species of owl associated with the goddess was the Little Owl.
-During antiquity, many of them lived, protected, and honoured lives on the Acropolis.
+During antiquity, many of them lived protected and honoured lives on the Acropolis.

-Birds generally are regarded as messengers between the world of spirit and our material world.
-So, because owls are nocturnal birds and fly during the hours of darkness, they have also been associated with witches and magic.
+- Birds generally are regarded as messengers between the world of spirit and our material world.
+So, because owls are nocturnal birds and fly in darkness, they have also been associated with witches and magic.
 It used to be thought that seeing an owl flying around your house portended a death in the family.

 So, the next time that you hear a bird singing in your garden or tapping at the window, maybe you should check out what breed of bird it is.
-There is no doubt that these myths and superstitions surrounding birds used to be widely believed, but will you take off your hat and cross your fingers the next time that you see a magpie?
+There is no doubt that these myths and superstitions were once widely believed, but will you take off your hat and cross your fingers the next time that you see a magpie?